 HISTORY – THE CANADIAN WOOD COUNCIL’S PREDECESSOR

 The Canadian Wood Development Council was founded in 1959 as a federation of 18 eastern and western forest product associations.
-The purpose of the Council was to “join in the U.S. National Wood Promotion Council of publicity, advertising and information distribution, to establish better liaison with U.S. counterparts, and to expand the markets for wood through representation on various building code and specification committees and by supplying technical information”.
+At that time, the purpose of the Council was “to join in the U.S. National Wood Promotion Council for publicity, advertising and information distribution, to establish better liaison with U.S. counterparts, and to expand the markets for wood through representation on various building code and specification committees and by supplying technical information”.

 In 1965, the association’s name was changed to the Canadian Wood Council and shortly thereafter the objectives of the CWC were reoriented to emphasize technology rather than promotion – with increased focus on education and communication.